hamiltonbrba/python-api-challenge/README.md

 - **Humidity vs. Latitude**:
   - The relationship between humidity and latitude is weak in both hemispheres, with no clear trend indicating that humidity increases or decreases significantly with latitude.
-  - Humidity appears to be influenced more by local and regional factors.

 - **Cloudiness vs. Latitude**:
   - Similar to humidity, the correlation between cloudiness and latitude is weak.
 The scatter plots show a random distribution of cloudiness values, suggesting that other factors are more influential.